Menu

 token is used in a transaction, the TMS

-tokens, the PAN is removed from the ecosystem and replaced with network tokens, making
+processed.
+However, the PAN is removed from transaction processing and replaced with

-secure transactions.
-Network tokens are mapped to instrument identifier tokens.
-The
+in order to ensure secure transactions.
+Network tokens are mapped to instrument

-- Improved authorizations for credential-on-file (COF) and recurring payments.
+- Improved authorization rates for credentials-on-file (COF) and recurring payments.

-- Real-time card information updates via Token Life-Cycle Management.
+- Real-time card information updates with life-cycle management.
+See Network Token Life-Cycle Management for more information.
 When the customer's card details change, you can receive the updated information automatically.
 See Manage Webhook Subscriptions for more information on managing webhooks.

-- Improved customer tracking via the payment account reference (PAR), which is a consumer identifier that is less sensitive than the PAN that you can transmit over the payment ecosystem.
+- Improved customer tracking through the payment account reference (PAR), which is a consumer identifier that is less sensitive than the PAN.
+The PAR can be exchanged as the transaction is processed.

 merchants and